 Why are online payment gateways important?

-Payment gateways protect the details of the credit card by encrypting sensitive information it holds, ensuring that information is passed securely between the customer and merchant, as well as between the merchant and the bank.
+Payment gateways ensure that information is passed securely between the customer and merchant, as well as between the merchant and the bank.

 How to get started with payment gateways?